 Knowledge of habitation sites is important for many reasons, including the determination of subsistence practices, population estimates, mobility patterns, and territorial behavior.
 During the last decade, the Project discovered and test-excavated numerous habitation sites in central and western Mongolia that are associated with the abovementioned monumental structures and which provided unprecedented information regarding Late Bronze Age and Iron Age/Xiongnu settlement patterns, subsistence practices, as well as information regarding the demographic and spatial scale of these mobile pastoralist societies.
-One of the main objectives of our project is thus to systematically survey the research area in order to identify and study the domestic landscape.
+One of the main objectives of our project is thus to excavate habitation sites in our research area in order to better understand the domestic landscape and how it relates to the ritual and mortuary one.